gabigarc03/gabigarc03.github.io/_pages/resume.md

 * Computationally processed large, multinational datasets

 **United Airlines**, Digital Technology Intern (June 2021 - September 2021)
-* Developed UI and other elements of the Travel Ready Center for United’s Android mobile app
+- Developed UI and other elements of the Travel Ready Center in Kotlin for United’s Android mobile app
-* Collaborated with other interns on a case study project to advance United’s business strategy and presented it to the Digital Technology division
+- Collaborated with other interns on a case study project to advance United’s business strategy and presented it to the Digital Technology division, ultimately winning the case study competition
-* Developed a proof of concept for an innovative new feature in United’s Android mobile app
+- Developed a proof of concept for an innovative new feature in United’s Android mobile app to improve usability

 **Court Theatre**, College Research in the Arts, Social Sciences, and Humanities Scholar (January 2021 - June 2021)
 * Curated a digital archive documenting the effects of the events of 2020 on [Court Theatre](https://www.courttheatre.org/) in collaboration with the [Harry Ransom Center](https://www.hrc.utexas.edu/)’s [*Theatre 2020*](https://www.hrc.utexas.edu/theatre2020/) Project